Understanding Nervous System Shutdown Through the Lens of Immigrant and Refugee Stories

 Grounding in small ways — Feeling your feet on the floor, taking a slow breath, holding an object that connects you to your culture or ancestry.

-Honoring rest — Letting yourself nap, slow down, or take quiet moments without guilt.
+Honoring rest — Letting yourself nap, slow down, or take quiet moments.
 Rest is part of survival.

 Reconnecting gently — Reaching out to one trusted friend, attending a small gathering, or practicing a familiar ritual.